NullPxl/NullCTF/README.md

 <img src="https://i.imgur.com/mZ2bVY4.png"/>

->### *A [discord.py](http://discordpy.readthedocs.io/en/latest/) bot focused on providing easy to use, basic CTF tools for collaboration in Discord servers!
-If you have a feature request, make it a GitHub issue or use the >request "x" command while the bot is online.*
+>### *A [discord.py](http://discordpy.readthedocs.io/en/latest/) bot focused on providing CTF tools for collaboration in Discord servers!
+If you have a feature request, make it a GitHub issue or use the >request "x" command.*
->#### This 'tutorial' should ideally be read by everyone who uses the bot, but if you are the server owner *please* read this.

 #  How to Use
 >This bot has commands for encoding/decoding, ciphers, and other commonly accessed tools during CTFs.
 But, the main use for NullCTF is to easily set up a CTF for your discord server to play as a team.
 The following commands listed are probably going to be used the most.